codacy-badger/traco.nodejs.webapi/README.md

 Run `npm install` to install the dependencies.

 In the `./db` directory are script to create and import a MySQL Database.
-The Scriptnames are self-explanatory
+The Scriptnames are self-explanatory.
+You can manually create group and add a user in the database with passwordhash `$2a$10$dehcdLxBydqPl/TJ.nOD7OqG3IVMQnQEBW/tbg4GIgdDrTo5xVTfu` to set `master` as password.

 Create a `config.json` in the `./static` folder wich has a structure like `config.default.json`.